mschilling/deskbird-mcp-server/README.md

 - Valid Deskbird account and API credentials
 - Google API key for token refresh

+## Deskbird SDK (For Developers)

+The Deskbird SDK is a standalone TypeScript library designed for direct integration with the Deskbird API.
+It provides a clean, type-safe, and extensible architecture with features like automatic token refresh, comprehensive error handling, and date utilities.

+If you are a developer looking to integrate with the Deskbird API directly in your application, you can find detailed documentation, installation instructions, and API references in the [SDK's dedicated README file](src/sdk/README.md).

 ## License

 ISC License - see [LICENSE](LICENSE) file for details.